ViviTurtle/Projects/Competitions/Open2All_2015/mathIsHard/README.md

 >734x + -737y = -293023
 >Enter the value of x:

-Given I am a Math minor, I made a function to solve linear equations using things substrings to pull out the digits using a similar function like addition.
+Given I am a Math minor, I made a function to solve linear equations using substrings to pull out the digits and using a similar function like addition.
 I pulled each digit out, and solved for x and y using multiplcation, addition, subtraction etc....

+>You have 0.585277 seconds to solve the following system of equations:
+>-925x + -670y = -105565
+>734x + -737y = -293023
+>Enter the value of x:
+>2287667
+>Enter the value of y:
+>546000

 Lastly they gave me Calculus problems to solve.

 >Thanks man.
 Hey uh, also, how much do you know about calculus?
 >You have 10.000000 seconds to calculate the derivative of the following equation for x = 6:
 >f(x) = 7x^4
 >Enter the value of f'(x):

-Again I made a script to pull the the digits from the numbers and solved the each question.
+Again I made a script to pull out digits from the numbers and solved each question.
 After the final iteration, we are greeted with a message

 >Hey, thanks buddy!
 Here's a little somethin' for your trouble: flag{l3ts_g0_shOpP1ng}